 With a high-powered blender or food processor

-If you’ve got a food processor or blender that really obliterates everything in its path, you might be able to get away with putting it all in at once.
-If you do this, you’ll want to add less garlic because you aren’t giving the garlic the chance to mellow out with the lemon juice first.
+If you’ve got a food processor or blender that really obliterates everything in its path, you can get away with putting it all in at once.
+If you do this, you’ll want to add less garlic than you might otherwise because you aren’t giving the garlic the chance to mellow out with the lemon juice first.

 Blend it all together until very smooth, at least 40 seconds at a pretty high power.
 Scrape down the sides and blend again if some of the ingredients get stuck.
 Taste the mixture and add more salt, water, or lemon juice if the taste or consistency isn’t quite as you like.

 To serve, drizzle with good quality olive oil and optionally garnish with smoked paprika, za’tar, chopped coriander, toasted cumin seeds, kawarma, extra chickpeas, etc.